tectonic-typesetting/tectonopedia/README.md

 - `cache`: cached intermediate files for the TeX compilation step
 - `dist`: compiled HTML+ outputs from the Parcel bundling step
 - `node_modules`: NPM support modules for the Yarn/Parcel build steps
+- `serve-ui`: the web UI for the build server
 - `staging`: temporary version of `build`
 - `target`: compiled executable outputs from the Rust compilation step